badosu/Yogurt/README.md

 Run `cp .env{-sample,} && $EDITOR .env` to setup and configure the application locally.

+Setup your database, or do nothing if you're using `.env-sample`.

+Create tables and seeds: `bin/bs bundle exec rake db:migrate db:seed`

 Additionally you can change now all references from Yogurt to your project name, see [this script](https://gist.github.com/badosu/ca61b6bfbb198386fe9b).

 Run
 ---

-Run `bin/bs bundle exec unicorn -c unicorn.conf` to run the application locally (without `bundle exec` if you're using gst).
+Execute `bin/bs bundle exec unicorn -c unicorn.conf` to run the application locally (without `bundle exec` if you're using gst).

 Visit `/communities`.